MumenJarrah/CloudLabs/lab4_guide_1.md

-# Getting Started with Your AZ-104: Microsoft Azure Administrator Workshop
+# Lab 07 - Manage Azure Storage

 Welcome to your AZ-104: Microsoft Azure Administrator  workshop!
 We've prepared a seamless environment for you to explore and learn Azure Services.
 Let's begin by making the most of this experience: